 Drugs to stop diarrhea, such as loperamide, are not recommended for infants and young children.

-Because the main concern in children is dehydration, treatment focuses on giving fluids and electrolytes (see see Dehydration in Children).
+Because the main concern in children is dehydration, treatment focuses on giving fluids and electrolytes (see see Sidebar: Dehydration in Children).
 Most children with diarrhea are successfully treated with fluids given by mouth (orally).
 Fluids are given by vein (intravenously) only if children are not drinking or are severely dehydrated.
 Oral rehydration solutions that contain the right balance of carbohydrates and sodium are used.
 In the United States, these solutions are widely available without a prescription from pharmacies and most supermarkets.
 Sports drinks, sodas, juices, and similar drinks have too little sodium and too much carbohydrate and should not be used.

 If children are also vomiting, small, frequent amounts of fluid are given at first.
 Typically, 1 teaspoon (5 milliliters) is given every 5 minutes.
 If children keep this amount down, the amount is gradually increased.
 With patience and encouragement, most children can take enough fluid by mouth to avoid the need for intravenous fluid.
 However, children with severe dehydration may need intravenous fluids.